-Dallas Cowboys' New 'Big 3' Puts NFC East on Notice
+Dallas Cowboys' New Big 3 Puts NFC East on Notice

 No running back has been more effective against 8+ defenders in the box than Ezekiel Elliott since 2016. @EzekielElliott and the @dallascowboys will face an Eagles defense allowing 2.6 YPC against runs when stacking 8+ defenders in the box this season. #DALvsPHI #DallasCowboys https://t.co/iTtmXaN1Dq

-Despite consistently stacked boxes, Elliott's performance is the fifth time he's rushed for 150 or more yards since coming into the league, which leads the league, per ESPN Stats & Info.
-Dallas' lead back already has four 100-plus-yard games this season, and his 831 rushing yards rank second overall behind the Los Angeles Rams' Todd Gurley.
+Despite consistently stacked boxes, Sunday marked the fifth time Elliott's rushed for 150-plus yards, which paces the league in that span, per ESPN Stats & Info.
+Dallas' lead back already has four 100-yard games this season, and his 831 rushing yards rank second overall behind the Los Angeles Rams' Todd Gurley.

-The running back is also one on Dallas' best options in the passing game.
+The running back is also one of Dallas' best options in the passing game.
 Elliott caught six passes for 36 yards and a touchdown.
-He's now accumulated 140 or more scrimmage yards in every contest he's played against the Eagles, according to NFL Research.
+He's now amassed 140 or more scrimmage yards in every contest versus the Eagles, according to NFL Research.

-At one point, an argument could (and probably should) have been made Elliott was the Cowboys best offensive weapon in both phases of the game.
-But that's that's no longer the case.
+At one point, an argument could (and probably should) have been made that Elliott was the Cowboys' best offensive weapon in both phases of the game.
+But that's no longer the case.

-Dallas much-discussed trade of two first-round picks for Cooper has already paid dividends.
+Dallas' much-ballyhooed trade of a first-round pick for Cooper has already paid dividends.
 The team's newly minted WR1 led his squad Sunday with 75 receiving yards.
-In fact, Cooper has been the team's leading receiver in his first two contests since being traded.
+In fact, Cooper has been the team's leading receiver in his first two contests since the trade.

-On the surface, 133 receiving yards over the last two weeks isn't all that exciting.
-His usage and, yes, reliability within the passing game creates a ripple effect throughout the entire unit.
+On the surface, 133 receiving yards over the last two weeks aren't all that exciting.
+His usage and, yes, reliability within the passing game create a ripple effect throughout the entire unit.
 Defenses must account for Cooper now at all times.
-Coverages will rotate in his direction.
-Other options will be provided more space because of his presence on the field.
+Coverages will rotate in his direction, and his presence on the field affords other receiving options more space.

-Obviously, the Cowboys are never going to be viewed as an explosive aerial attack with its current group of wide receivers.
-But Cooper provides a legitimate threat.
-This is vital to help create chunk plays, instead of trying to meticulously work the way down the field.
-Four different receivers had receptions of over 20 yards against the Eagle's depleted secondary.
+Obviously, the Cowboys are never going to be viewed as an explosive aerial attack with their current crop of wide receivers.
+But Cooper provides the legitimate threat they were sorely lacking throughout the season's first half.
+The attention Cooper demands creates chunk plays for an offense that had become too attached to methodically working its way downfield.
+Four different receivers had receptions of over 20 yards against the Eagles' depleted secondary.

-How successful both Cooper, Elliott and the surrounding cast truly are depends on the scheme's triggerman.
+How successful Cooper, Elliott and the supporting cast ultimately are depends on the scheme's triggerman.
 Prescott must feed all of them.

-The quarterback's play tends to border somewhere between lackluster and promising.
+The quarterback's play tends to border on lackluster and promising.
 His latest performance firmly fell in the latter category.

 Prescott is far from a finished product, but he does present a unique skill set if properly used.
-At times, the playcalling from offensive coordinator could (and should) be questioned, because Prescott isn’t a true pocket passer.
-Yes, he can win from the pocket, but he’s not yet consistent enough in that area of his game.
+At times, the play-calling from offensive coordinator Scott Linehan could (and should) be questioned, because Prescott isn't a true pocket passer.
+Yes, he can win from the pocket, but he's not yet consistent enough in that area of his game.
 Instead, his usage should vary.
 Provide the young signal-caller with run-pass options.
 Get him out on the edge.
-Let his athleticism take over if there’s nothing available.
-That’s not always the case.
+Let his athleticism take over if there's nothing available.
+That's not always the case.

 However, Prescott performed well with multiple strong throws throughout the contest.
 He completed 72.2 percent of his passes for 270 yards and a touchdown.
 He ran for one more score.
 This is what everyone came to expect after such a promising rookie campaign.
-It’s been far too inconsistent.
+It's been far too sporadic.

 Of course, there are still questionable plays Prescott continues to make.
-For example, he tends to leave the pocket far earlier than he should which often leads him into a sack.
+For example, he tends to leave the pocket far earlier than he should, which often results in a sack.

-Those flashes are still quite bright and make the Cowboys such an intriguing team despite their 4-6 record.
-Currently, the Washington Redskins own a two-game lead in the division, but their standing could vanish quickly over the next two weeks since Washington faces the AFC South-leading Houston Texans and the Cowboys the following week.
-Two contests against the Eagles won’t be easy, either.
+Those flashes are still bright enough to make the Cowboys an intriguing team despite their 4-5 record.
+The Washington Redskins own a two-game lead in the division, but their standing could vanish quickly over the next two weeks after facing the AFC South-leading Houston Texans and the Cowboys the following week.
+Two contests against the Eagles won't be easy, either.

-Dallas' next opponent, meanwhile, is the Atlanta Falcons, who are coming off a surprising loss to the Cleveland Browns before the crucial divisional matchup.
-If the Cowboys can close the gap, they’ll have a difficult three-game stretch against the New Orleans Saints, Eagles and Indianapolis Colts before finishing with two weak opponents in the Tampa Bay Buccaneers and the New York Giants.
+Dallas' next opponent, meanwhile, is the Atlanta Falcons, who are coming off a surprising loss to the Cleveland Browns.
+If the Cowboys can close the gap entering Week 13, they'll have a difficult three-game stretch against the New Orleans Saints, Eagles and Indianapolis Colts before finishing with two weak opponents in the Tampa Bay Buccaneers and the New York Giants.

 Despite all of the early-season disappointment, the division is still there for the taking.
-Everything swirling around the organization can take a back seat to its most redeeming quality: a roster loaded with young, enticing talent.

-Everything starts with the team’s talented offensive trio and extends to a homegrown defense that also has a few difference-makers in defensive end Demarcus Lawrence, cornerback Byron Jones and rookie standout Leighton Vander Esch.
+Everything swirling around the organization can take a backseat to its most redeeming quality: an offensive core rife with young, enticing talent.
+That extends to a homegrown defense that also has a few difference-makers in defensive end Demarcus Lawrence, cornerback Byron Jones and rookie standout Leighton Vander Esch.

 Big D often stands for drama.
 It surely will again with another loss.
-Right now, the Cowboys’ potential is obvious, and it starts with it three offensive stars.
+Right now, the Cowboys' potential is obvious, though, and it starts with its three offensive stars.

 "When you're feeling low and you're seeing the Grim Reaper and then come in and have your team perform the way these guys did, I promise you it's a special feeling," Jerry Jones said, per the Dallas Morning News' Jon Machota.
 "It is a lift."